RevenueSA Online has been available for reporting since 1 July 2017.

 It is a pre-requisite for the purchaser’s representative when lodging electronically a self-determination document or a document for the assessment of the Commissioner of State Taxation via RevenueSA Online.

-Once legislative amendments have been passed reporting of information in the Portal for both vendors and purchasers will be required.
-The expected date for the commencement of these requirements is currently 1 January 2018.
+Once legislative amendments have been passed reporting of information in RevenueSA Online for both vendors and purchasers will be required.

-These key dates and how they impact on both purchaser and vendor requirements to provide the data are represented in the table below.
-Refer to the Commonwealth Reporting Data Fields to determine what fields will be mandatory in the Portal, once you are required to access the Portal, based on this table.
+These key dates and how they impact on both purchaser and vendor requirements to access the data are represented in the table below.
+Refer to the Commonwealth Reporting Data Fields to determine what fields will be mandatory in RevenueSA Online once you are required to access the Portal based on this table.

 |Date||Portal Data Requirement (based on role)|

 All real property transactions.
 Please refer to the following list of documents that are impacted by the new data requirements:

 Please refer to the following document for a list of required data:

 Much of the information is provided by an individual to their conveyancing agent as part of the Verification of Identity (VOI) process.

 Data is reported by the person conducting the transaction.
 For example, where a conveyancing agent (or similar representative) is employed, the agent will report the data.
 If a party is self-representing, they will report the data.

 For information on how to register for RevenueSA Online and assistance on use of the system please see the RevenueSA Online – Commonwealth Reporting page.